sanjitc/Cloud-Pak-for-Data/Instana/troubleshooting/debugging-troubleshooting.md

 kubectl logs <component name> -n instana-core
 ```

-Replace `<component name>` is the component name that you want to troubleshoot.
+`<component name>` is the component name that you want to troubleshoot.